male55999/CybersecurityLesson/Booking system/Phase 4/README.md

 | &nbsp;✅&nbsp; | Is there a privacy policy available to users during registration and easily accessible? |
 | &nbsp;❌&nbsp; | Are administrators and developers provided with documented data protection practices <br>and processing activities? |
 | &nbsp;❌&nbsp; | Is there a documented data breach response process (e.g., how to notify authorities <br>and users of a breach)? |

+(The privacy policy exists, but there is no internal documentation or breach response process.)

 ---